 This week’s Velvet Verbosity 100-Word Story prompt is the word “Beard.”

-Albert, the town barber, unlocked his door to find a customer waiting.
+Albert, the town barber, arrived at his shop to find a customer waiting.

 “I thought you’d never get here!” the customer said.